Skip to content

 Sclerotherapy

-Sclerotherapy is often used in combination with other forms of varicose vein treatment, such as RFA or microphlebectomy.
-This allows it to relieve your symptoms from deep varicose veins as well as lowering your risk of new, superficial (shallow or visible) varicose veins.
+Sclerotherapy is often used in combination with other forms of varicose vein treatment.
+RFA and microphlebectomy are popular combinations.
+This allows it to relieve your symptoms from deep varicose veins.
+At the same time, it lowers your risk of new, superficial (shallow or visible) varicose veins.

 Varithena